 - Session proposals must be based on scientific value; thus, celebratory or memorial sessions will not be considered for AGU meetings.

-- Session proposals and abstracts must focus on scientific results and/or their applications.
+- Session proposals and abstracts can focus on scientific results and/or their applications, enabling Earth and space science, and the impact of Earth and space science on society.

 - Session proposals and abstracts that are deemed to be primarily advertisements of commercial products and services will not be considered for AGU meetings.